sapienzastudents/antispam-bot/README.md

 settings - Group settings
 terminate - Ban an user from a group with a 60s delay
 ```

+## Permissions

+The bot requires all admin permissions (except for "post anonymously") for the above stated features.
+It requires also the "Add admins" permission an user-bot will be implemented for some features
+(antispam, kick deleted accounts, etc) that are not available in classic bot APIs.

 ## How to build